deis/router/README.md

 ##### Option 3

 Option 3 is similar to option 2, but does not actually utilize a load balancer at all.
 Instead, a DNS A record may be created that lists the public IP addresses of _all_ Kubernetes worker nodes.
 This will leverage DNS round-robining to direct requests to all nodes.
-To guarantee _all_ nodes can adequately route incoming traffic, the Deis router component should be scaled out by increasing the number of replicas specified in the replication controller to match the number of worker nodes.
+To guarantee _all_ nodes can adequately route incoming traffic, the Deis router component should be scaled out by increasing the number of replicas specified in the deployment object to match the number of worker nodes.
 Anti-affinity should ensure exactly one router pod runs per worker node.

 __This configuration is not suitable for production.__ The primary use case for this configuration is demonstrating or evaluating Deis Workflow on bare metal Kubernetes clusters without incurring the effort to configure an _actual_ front-facing load balancer.